IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.2 IUA Actor Options
-All actors SHALL support the JSON Web Token option and MAY support the SAML Token option or Token Introspection Option.
+Resource Server and Authorization Server actors SHALL support at least one of the following three options: the JSON Web Token option, the SAML Token option or the Token Introspection Option.

 The **Authorization Server Metadata option** enables automated configuration of Resource Servers and Authorization Clients by enabling them to pull configuration metadata directly from the Authorization Server.